How to create text annotations

 Here you can use the buttons + and – to increase or decrease the text size of your annotation.
 The text size will be displayed between the + and the –.
 That's helpful if you want to give another annotation the same text size.

 In general, try to not have too many different text styles and text sizes.
-Try to reduce them to two different text sizes and two different formattings.
+Try to reduce them to two different text sizes and two different types of formatting.

 The offset feature might seem a bit hard to understand, but you'll find that it's necessary to make sure that your charts look best on all devices; desktop and mobile.